Symphony No. 7 (Shostakovich): "Music about terror"

 Another important witness was the daughter-in-law of Maxim Litvinov, the man who served as Soviet foreign minister before the war, then was dismissed by Stalin.
 She heard Shostakovich play the Seventh Symphony on the piano in a private home during the war.
 The guests later discussed the music:

 And then Shostakovich said meditatively: of course, it's about fascism, but music, real music is never literally tied to a theme.
 Fascism is not simply National Socialism, and this is music about terror, slavery, and oppression of the spirit.
 Later, when Shostakovich got used to me and came to trust me, he said openly that the Seventh (and the Fifth as well) was not only about fascism but about our country and generally about all tyranny and totalitarianism.

 While Shostakovich could speak like this only in a narrow circle of friends, it did not stop him from hinting to the Soviet Press about a hidden agenda for the Seventh Symphony.
 He insisted, for instance, that the "central place" of the first movement was not the "invasion section" (the part journalists usually asked about first).
-Rather, the movement's core was the tragic music which followed the invasion section, which the composer described as "a funeral march or, rather, a requiem."
+Rather, the movement's core was the tragic music that follows the invasion section, which the composer described as "a funeral march or, rather, a requiem."
 He continued, "After the requiem comes an even more tragic episode.
 I do not know how to characterize that music.
 Perhaps it is a mother's tears or even the feeling that the sorrow is so great that there are no more tears left."